History brought to life

 Once Upon A Nation at Valley Forge National Historical Park

-Guaranteed to educate and entertain, this one-of-a-kind Once Upon A Nation Storytelling Bench will take place at one of two locations in Valley Forge National Historical Park.
+Guaranteed to educate and entertain, this one-of-a-kind Once Upon A Nation Storytelling Bench will take place at two locations in Valley Forge National Historical Park.
 Storytellers, trained at the Historic Philadelphia, Inc. Benstitute, share riveting stories of the encampment, and how it became a turning point in the Revolutionary War.
 Short, 3-to-5-minute stories are told for free at the signature 13-foot curved bench.

 History Makers